dudziak-tomasz/asteroids-js/README.md

     asteroids-js/config

-Copy the asteroids-js/config.json file to the configuration directory and set the database parameters:
+Copy the asteroids-js/config.json file to the configuration directory and set parameters:

     asteroids-js/config/config.json